nathanworden/StockScoreboard/notes/Update Log.md

     - That's when I pasted all the lines of S&P500 data all the way back to 1900 (from the second bullet point above) and then hit 'enter' for the newline and then a `\.` to signal I was done.
     - It gave me "`COPY 32549`", and all of that data appears to be in there now!

-- On the "Add a Position" If you enter the 'purchase price' with a dollar sign ($), it gives you this error: ` invalid input syntax for type numeric: "$30.28"`
+- On the "Add a Position" page If you enter the 'purchase price' with a dollar sign ($), it gives you this error: ` invalid input syntax for type numeric: "$30.28"`

   - Fixed:   Fixed by substituting out all non-digits for an empty string: `@all_params["purchase-price"] = @all_params["purchase-price"].gsub(/[^\d\.]/, '')`